ibm-cloud-docs/DataTransferService/getting-started.md

    | Destination| The data center that is to receive the device. |
    | Carrier| The post or express carrier that is used to ship the device to its destination. |
    | Tracking Number | The full tracking number for the shipment. |
    {: caption="Table 1.
-Table 1.
-Describes the fields that are required for creating a data transfer request." caption-side="top"}
+Describes the fields that are required for creating a data transfer request." caption-side="bottom"}

 4. Complete each field in the **Return Address** section or select the **Company Address** check box to automatically populate the fields with the company address on file.